What is remittance? Explained simply

 In this article, we’ll look at what a remittance is, how it’s different from a regular online payment, and give you some advice on the making of a remittance.

 This article at a glance

 Remittance is a payment sent from abroad back to an individual’s home country.
-Undoubtedly, you’ll be familiar with money transfer organizations (MTO) like Western Union and MoneyGram, who primarily offer remittance services.
+Undoubtedly, you’ll be familiar with some of the remittance transfer providers like Western Union and MoneyGram, well known money transfer organisations (MTO).

 There are two types of remittance.
 An inward remittance, which is a remittance made locally or received from abroad.
 Whereas, sending a payment back to your home country while overseas is called an outward remittance.

 Remittance payments can be made via wire, online, or money transfers.
 The sending remittance agent will receive the payments from the sender in one country, while the paying remittance agent disburses them to the beneficiary in another country.

 Remittance is a payment method used for making international money transfers, via electronic transfer or wire submission.

 Remittance transfer, refers to the transfer of money, typically by a foreign worker to their home country.
 It can be in the form of cash, checks, or electronic transfers.
 Remittance transfers are often sent by migrant workers who have moved to other countries for employment opportunities and wish to support their families back home.

 A bank transfer is a method of transferring money from one bank account to another.
 It can be done either online, through a mobile app or by physically visiting the bank branch.
 Bank transfers can be made between accounts within the same bank or between different banks.
 Typically, a bank transfer requires the recipient’s name, bank account number, and routing number or SWIFT code to initiate the transaction.
 Once the transfer is initiated, it may take a few hours or a few days for the funds to become available in the recipient’s account, depending on the banks involved in the transaction.